Sanjida213/geolocation/README.md

 8. Open the browser and visit http://localhost:5173 to see the app

 ## **Features**
-Current Weather: Displays the current temperature, weather condition, wind speed, humidity, etc.
+- Current Weather: Displays the current temperature, weather condition, wind speed, humidity, etc.
-City Search: Ability to search for weather in any city globally.
+- City Search: Ability to search for weather in any city globally.
-Geolocation: Automatically fetches and displays weather for the user's current location.
+- Geolocation: Automatically fetches and displays weather for the user's current location.
-Top BBC News: Ability to read the top BBC news.
+- Top BBC News: Ability to see top BBC news headlines.
-Todo List: Allows users to create and delete personal tasks.
+- Todo List: Allows users to create and delete personal tasks.

 ## **Technologies Used**